Archaemic/tachyon/README.md

 ### Implementation details
 - Change huge enums of offsets and switch statements to structs that contain all of the relevant constants per game (done for Generations I and II)
 - Make types a bit more consistent (e.g., unsigned vs. size_t)
-- Run checksums while loading to make sure the save game is correct
 - Big-endian platforms are not currently supported, although it's questionable if this matters

 Credits and Links